FanChiMao/HWMNet/README.md

 </table>

 ## Quick Run
-You can simply demo on the space of **[Hugging Face](https://huggingface.co/spaces/52Hz/HWMNet_lowlight_enhancement)**:
+You can simply demo on the space of **[Hugging Face](https://huggingface.co/spaces/52Hz/HWMNet_lowlight_enhancement)**

-Or test on local environment:
+or test on local environment:

-To test the pre-trained models of Denoising on your own images, run
+To test the pre-trained models of enhancing on your own images, run
 ```
 python demo.py --input_dir images_folder_path --result_dir save_images_here --weights path_to_models
 ```
-**All pre-trained models can be downloaded at [pretrained_model/README.md](pretrained_model/README.md) or [here](https://github.com/FanChiMao/SRMNet/releases)**
+**All pre-trained models can be downloaded at [pretrained_model/README.md](pretrained_model/README.md) or [here](https://github.com/FanChiMao/HWMNet/releases)**

 ## Train
-To train the restoration models of Denoising.
+To train the restoration models of low-light enhancement.
 You should check the following components are correct:
 - `training.yaml`:
   ```
   # Training configuration